Brexit: Raab dashes to Brussels for meeting with Barnier

 Meanwhile, Democratic Unionist Party leader Arlene Foster is reported to have said a no-deal Brexit was now the most likely outcome after talks with senior EU figures including Mr Barnier in Brussels.

-Mrs Foster, who is due to meet Mrs May on Monday, is opposed to any customs arrangement which would result in Northern Ireland being “annexed” or impose extra checks on goods travelling to or from Great Britain.
+Mrs Foster, who is due to meet the Taoiseach Leo Varadkar on Monday, is opposed to any customs arrangement which would result in Northern Ireland being “annexed” or impose extra checks on goods travelling to or from Great Britain.

 With continued speculation that Leave-supporting British ministers could resign if Mrs May presses ahead with the plan, Mr Davis said: “This is one of the most fundamental decisions that government has taken in modern times.”